slowernews/wisdom-tldr/README.md

 > *'Anomalies often represent the future but to our eyes they seem strange.'*

 > *'The greatest risk to a man is not that he aims too high and misses, but that he aims too low and hits.'*

+> *'Anyone who lives within their means suffers from a lack of imagination.' -- Oscar Wilde*